Season 1, Episode 2: Getting a Diagnosis

 Key Takeaways:

-As a clinical neuropsychologist, Michelle sees a lot of diagnostic clients and has developed her own process, which differs from other psychologists and is especially different from psychiatrists.
+• As a clinical neuropsychologist, Michelle sees a lot of diagnostic clients and she works through a particular process.

-The clinical interview explores a person’s life history, what brought them to assessment, childhood and adolescent patterns, and current experiences.
+• The clinical interview explores a person’s life history, what brought them to assessment, patterns of behaviour in childhood and adolescent patterns, and current experiences.

 [00:03:30] Assessment measures for Autism & ADHD